okelloaliwa01/ts-stack/GUIDE.md

 #### Inline

-Define a static collection of items directly in your config.
-Scaffolder generates a static JavaScript object and exposes it via React Query hooks.
+Define a static collection of items directly in your config. ts-stack generates a static JavaScript object and exposes it via React Query hooks.

 #### Local